 We will tell you where to start looking for a mentor and how to build a successful friendship.

 A mentor is someone who guides and advises.
 Guiding and advising, however, does not mean that the mentor becomes a specialist in interpersonal relationships or replaces your therapist!
 And the mentee is not someone who merely learns and absorbs the mentor's knowledge.

-Above all, mentors who deal with people are both teachers and learners.
+Above all, mentors who deal with young people are both teachers and learners.

 Further Reading: 5 Secrets of Joyful Experience at Work While Advancing Your Career

-According to Forbes, business people are three times more likely to become high performers themselves if they have had experienced mentors in their lives.
-Getting mentees is already fantastic and has helped mentors stay on track in many ways.
+According to Forbes, business people who mentored others, are three times more likely to become high performers themselves in their career.
+Getting mentees and helping them in their careers is already a fantastic phenomenon within its context.
+It also helped mentors themselves to stay on track in many ways.

-An effective mentor is dedicated and enthusiastic, thinks about the development of others, and is willing to give their time.
-At the same time, if you are a mentee, make sure you are successful in putting in the time and effort required to be a mentor.
+An effective mentor is dedicated and enthusiastic, thinks about the development of others, and is willing to give their time, share their knowledge and help you introduce their network that may help you to get connections for better opportunities for your career.

 Mentors and mentees are most successful when they complement each other in terms of background, key skills, and experience, and when they are working with or facing similar problems.
 So there was a lot to talk about, discuss, and consider.